hdtodd/ChronodotI2C/README.md

 The code here is largely a straightforward adaptation of code written by JeeLabs and modified by Stephanie Maks.
 There appears to be no usage restriction (JeeLabs explicitly released to the public domain).

-HDTodd,
-Bozeman, MT
+HDTodd, Bozeman, MT
 August 3, 2015
+Revised February 9, 2016